+Jury sent home in Troon murder trial

-Jury retires in Troon murder trial
+Jury sent home for the day in Troon murder trial

-The jury in the case of a disabled woman who was allegedly murdered by her sister and daughter in her Ayrshire home has begun considering its verdict.
+The jury in the case of a disabled woman who was allegedly murdered by her sister and daughter in her Ayrshire home has been sent home for the day.

 Lynette Greenop and Shayla Greenop deny killing Sharon Greenop, 46, in 2016.

-At the High Court in Glasgow Judge Lady Carmichael told the jury of eight women and seven men that they had heard allegations of a distressing nature during the trial.
+The jury of eight women and seven men had begun considering their verdict in the case on Thursday afternoon at the High Court in Glasgow.

-She said they should take as much time as they needed to reach a verdict.
+Judge Lady Carmichael said the allegations were distressing and advised taking time over the outcome.

-The judge said they should consider only the evidence they heard in court and avoid any speculation or guesswork.
+She also told the jury to consider only the evidence they heard in court and avoid any speculation or guesswork.

 Lynnette Greenop, 40, and Shayla Greenop, 20, are accused of repeatedly assaulting and killing Ms Greenop.